 Well, we might try to be as assertive as another person, so we can come across as being confident and assured.
 Unfortunately, if we move outside our comfort zone without a support mechanism behind us, we naturally fall back into that zone, as we feel safe there.

 It’s far better to take our own skills, talents and attributes and try to improve those, instead of looking at what someone else does and trying to emulate or live up to their standards.
 You are not them.
 You don’t have their thought patterns or abilities.
 You don’t have their mindset.

-By all means take note of how successful people have achieved that success.
+Take note of how successful people have achieved that success.
 But make them applicable to your own persona, build confidence from building your own foundations and create situations where you have the natural ability to improve, rather than thinking you must try to be like someone else.

-That first rate version of you will always make you feel better than the second rate version of someone else.
+That first-rate version of you will always make you feel better than the second-rate version of someone else.